School Supplies

 MC102 Lecture Hall

 The Mechanical Engineering Building houses several key lecture halls.
 Noteworthy among these is MC102, which is one of the most spacious lecture halls you’ll see in your first year.
 In your first year, you may have MSE160 lectures in this room.
-Like MY150 in the Myhal Centre, MC102 can usually accommodate both cohorts of EngSci students, giving you a chance to meet with the other half of your peers that you may not see very often!
-Some other lecture halls that you may use in your 2nd year include MC252 and MC254 on the second floor.
+Like MY150 in the Myhal Centre, MC102 can usually accommodate both cohorts of EngSci students, giving you a chance to meet with the other half of your peers that you may not see very often.
+Some other lecture halls that you may use in your second year include MC252 and MC254 on the second floor.

 Thermodynamics Lab